 The world of finance and business news is largely dominated by men.
 Nicole Lapin reclaims the word “Bitch”, tailors her brand to females, and teaches her readers how to take charge of their finances in 12 steps.
 Even though I advocate against materialistic culture and becoming money-obsessed, the truth is that taking charge of your money, whether you have a lot or a little, is important no matter what your dreams are.
 Whether you want to donate your money, buy an old VW van, or go on a first-class trip around the world, the first step in making your dreams come true is knowing how to handle what you have.

 3. In the Company of Women, Grace Bonney

-This is a great book to flip through before work or a big project, or simply while relaxing, sipping coffee or tea.
+This is a great book to flip through before work or a big project, or simply while relaxing, sipping coffee or tea (or wine).
 The photography is stunning and every interview is inspiring.
 Seriously.
 Women of all ages, looks, occupations, and backgrounds are featured in this book, and there is something unique yet relatable in each of them.
 They are go-getters, they are complex, and they are women in every sense of the word.

 Lenny Letter, Lena Dunham and Jenni Konner

 The Lenny Letter is a collaboration between Lena Dunham and Jenni Konner to feature interviews from women all over the world and in various job occupations, in order to bring awareness to issues women face.
 Various celebrities, artists, and business leaders have all done interviews for this blog.
 Bottom line: it’s a great community to make you realize you’re not fighting for equality alone, and you’re not the only one experiencing certain struggles.
 I love reading Lenny Letter’s posts during my lunch break at work – it’s a good pick-me-up 🙂